 Fiverr is an online platform where you can sell one-off freelance services like designing a logo, writing an advertisement, editing a photo or video, image creating, voice-overs, and so much more.
 With Fiverr, You can price your gigs anywhere between $5.00-$10,000.
 With Fiverr, there are no startup costs.
 Just create your profile and list and price your services.
 Once you make a sale, Fiverr takes a 20% cut, and you keep the other 80%.
 When Fiverr first started, all gigs were priced at $5, hence the name.
 But today, it’s evolved into a major freelance marketplace where many freelancers earn six figures a year!

 If you’re interested in Fiverr, check out this book, The Fiverr Master Class: The Fiverr Secrets Of Six Power Sellers.

 Respondent recruits individuals worldwide to participate in focus group studies, one-on-one interviews, website testing gigs, and unmoderated surveys.
 According to their website, the average study takes 30-90 minutes, and the payout is around $60-$140 per study.
 When writing this post, there was one remote diary study that paid $450 for 150 minutes.
 Payments are issued via PayPal.

-Survey Junkie recruits individuals for attitudinal research studies such as paid surveys and focus groups and behavioral research studies, which include opting to share your online browsing activity and behaviors.
+Survey Junkie recruits individuals for attitudinal research studies such as paid surveys, product testing, focus groups, and behavioral research studies, which include opting to share your online browsing activity and behaviors.
 You can redeem the points you earn for gift cards from major retailers and cash via PayPal.
 Survey Junkie accepts users from the US, Canada, and Australia.